ultra-pool/g3nstake/README.md

 addnode=217.69.13.191  <--NEW

-Updated GUI icons with new g3n logo
+Updated GUI icons with new g3n logo in source

 Discord link invite: https://discord.gg/bR7QsAu